 Everyone wants your money…okay, perhaps not everyone, but lets face it, businesses want your money, banks want your money, maybe your kids want your money?
 There are specialists out there that thrive on figuring out how to get you to part with your hard earned dollars regardless if you need what they are selling or not.

 - Become a Collector: Some people collect baseball cards, antique bottles, dolls, etc…you name it and chances are someone collects it.
 Try getting yourself in the collecting mentality.
-View savings as just another way of collecting something.
+View savings as just another way of collecting.
 You might find the process more rewarding and gratifying.

 - Pay Yourself: Continue paying a bill once it is paid off, only make that payment to yourself.
 How rewarding would it be to pay a credit card off and then take that payment and put it in your savings?
 Not only would you be saving money, you would also be earning interest rather than paying it!